Is my membership current? You’ll find the answer to this and other Membership questions on this page.

-How can we visit the Society?
-You can find our work here on this website, by following us on Facebook, by signing up for email updates, at the growing network of Society Chapter events and by reading our printed newsletters (available to members).
+How may I visit the Society?
+We no longer have a physical location to visit but you can find our work here on this website, weekly posts on Facebook and/or Instagram, by signing up for email updates, at the growing network of Society Chapter events and by reading our printed newsletters.

 How may I visit Tasha’s homestead?
-Tasha’s family operates limited tours of Tasha’s homestead and tickets sell out quickly, usually in January.
+Tasha’s homestead is privately owned by Tasha’s family who operate a very limited number of tours due to zoning restrictions.
+Tickets sell out quickly, usually in January.
 View the family website for more information.

 What happened to the Tasha Tudor Museum?
 In March 2017, the Tasha Tudor Museum was renamed the Tasha Tudor Society in order to clarify that the organization was not located in Tasha’s homestead as was frequently thought.
 The Tasha Tudor Society is an apt name for an organization that continues to spread the joy and peace of Tasha Tudor’s legacy.